Wash your hands before handling food

 When to wash your hands

-You should wash your hands after:
+You should also wash your hands after:

 - handling raw meat and poultry (like chicken)